n-yan/surgical-lamp/README.md

 - Finish SOC updating (convert to using global vars)
 - Find/control charge state (no longer complicated due to OTS charger)

+## STATES
+- RELAY (AUTOCUTOFF) ON/OFF // BATTERY FAULT/NO FAULT
+- RELAY (MAINS/BATTERY) ON/OFF
+- MAINS ON/OFF
+- BATTERY CHARGED/DISCHARGED
+- LIGHT ON/OFF
+- CALIBRATING/NOT CALIBRATING
+- CALIBRATED/NOT CALIBRATED

 ## PIN MAPPINGS
 | Description | Overview pin | Arduino pin |